Zachary Colman (00:06):

 Amobi Okugo (19:48):

-So from a stroke, from a struggle standpoint, identity, you know, so how can you define yourself outside if you weren’t, if you weren’t able to say I’m a professional soccer player, if I’m a professional basketball player, how do you define yourself?
+So from a struggle standpoint, identity, you know, so how can you define yourself outside if you weren’t, if you weren’t able to say I’m a professional soccer player, if I’m a professional basketball player, how do you define yourself?
 I think that’s something that a lot of athletes struggle with.
 Um, just because, you know, you spend your whole life from five years old, ultimately, you know, trying to become the professional and then you make it there.
 And then what happens after you got your whole life to live, but because you were so focused on making as a professional, you didn’t even think of it, you know, longterm, um, sports is the only thing guaranteed to end in divorce.
 You know, you’re going to have to figure out your next game.
 So from an athlete standpoint, figuring out your identity, that’s one.
 Um, and then, because I don’t want to say that we’re spoiled, but we’re so used to having the schedule of, alright, we know when our practices, bless you, you try to hold it in the first time.

 Amobi Okugo (20:42):

 so we know our schedule, we know our practice, we know our games, we know, you know, our workout regimen.
 We know what we’re supposed to eat when that’s all done.
 All right.
-How do we figure out, how do we become proactive in that sense?
+How do we figure out, how we become proactive in that sense?
 And then simply, um, I don’t want to say it’s like a confidence thing or like an insecurity thing, but how do we, um, define ourselves from the lessons and experiences and skillsets that we’ve acquired from sports and translate it into the corporate space, whether it’s entrepreneurship, business, education, whatever aspect of your next phases, because while we were spending our twenties, you know, building our careers, you know, our peers were in the, you know, corporate space or in the business space or whatever space, you know, learning the lessons that you need to learn.
 So we’re coming back into that space, whether it’s entry-level or, you know, not the same elite level that we’re used to, um, that can kind of have like, um, a negative effect on, on us as human beings.

 Zachary Colman (21:43):

 Yeah.
 I mean, I’ve never had to deal with that myself, but I have heard it is that struggle.
 And I mean, when you’re in business, I think the hardest part, and we’ve talked about it earlier with the Google calendar.
 I mean, that’s just one aspect of it.
 I mean, I’m at the point where I’m managing, you know, nine, 10 employees.
-And so it’s like now I have to, I’m juggling most of my day, just making sure that I’m queuing stuff correctly, making sure things were correctly.
+And so it’s like now I have to, I’m juggling most of my day, just making sure that I’m queuing stuff correctly, making sure things were correct.
 And I, man, I haven’t even eaten lunch yet.
-You know, like I’m like, I, one of those things where I’m just like, Oh man, and that’s why that I have to meal prep early in the morning or on a Sunday I’ll meal, prep my lunches for the whole week and getting into last year as a whole, another controversy I have, I have an almost two year old now.
+You know, like I’m like, I, one of those things where I’m just like, Oh man, and that’s why that I have to meal prep early in the morning or on a Sunday I’ll meal, prep my lunches for the whole week and getting into last year as a whole, another controversy I have, I have an almost two-year-old now.

 Zachary Colman (22:32):

-So that, that puts a whole damper into the whole thing.
+So, that puts a whole damper on the whole thing.
 But, um, it’s, it’s trying to, yeah.
 Try to get yourself in a good routine, at least somewhat of a routine that you can kind of keep with yourself.
 And, you know, I have a business developer that somewhat helps me with that.
 So that just goes to show you that, you know, hiring other people to help you with, with certain struggles is, is there’s nothing wrong with that as you’re continuing to grow.
 Um, I mean, I love to hire a personal trainer again, just because I don’t have enough motivation when I go to the gym still to, you know, and you do it so long that you can get to the point where like, I just need someone to be there with me to tell me to push for that test.

 Amobi Okugo (23:10):

 No, I feel you, I feel you on that.
 It’s just like, and that’s something I commend business people for because you’re so focused on, you have to always be on call that’s you sometimes forget that you have to focus on yourself too.
-So, you know, like you said, you, you skipped lunch or you haven’t had lunch yet, but like yeah, if you have to like work out, you have an hour, but what if someone like an emergency call comes, like, how do you guys to allocate that?
+So, you know, as you said, you, you skipped lunch or you haven’t had lunch yet, but like yeah, if you have to like work out, you have an hour, but what if someone like an emergency call comes, like, how do you guys to allocate that?
 So, and it’s like an hour out of the day as you, as you’ve reached the next level of your business.
 So like that’s an hour that could be focused on your business.
 So it’s like, it’s a, it’s a big battle that people don’t realize or see.
 So luckily for me, you know, I have the soccer aspect, so I’m like indirectly staying fit and staying, you know, in that, that lane.

 Amobi Okugo (23:54):

-But I love what you said about, you know, hiring people to help you, I think this year or sorry, this last year with everything that’s went on.
+But I love what you said about, you know, hiring people to help you, I think this year or sorry, this last year with everything that’s going on.
 The biggest things that I did was, you know, get a lawyer, you know, like a full-time lawyer on retainer and then having like a, a director of operations, just help streamline some of the processes that we have with, the interns that we use.
-So, um, because before I was trying to do everything on my own from, you know, booking guests, for podcasts, to making content, to, you know, pitching companies, it’s just, it’s too much as you know, so, um, you know, hiring people to help you and it it’s less work from you for you.
+So, um, because before I was trying to do everything on my own from, you know, booking guests, for podcasts, to making content, too, you know, pitching companies, it’s just, it’s too much as you know, so, um, you know, hiring people to help you and it’s less work from you for you.
 And the more you can outsource, the more you can, you know, build out for the bigger projects that need your net needs your full attention.
 If that makes sense,

 Zachary Colman (24:41):